ojalaw/INTOL-MP1/TESTING.md

 I also added a media-query at 1200px which effect both the capabilities and opportunities pages.

 There were responsive issues on the Opportunities and Subscribe page, the default margin and padding that Bootstrap uses was causing overflow-x.
 To correct this, I added more bootstrap which removed the margin and padding.
-This was required on the capabilities page as I felt that a change was required but it was still too wide for the different capabilities to be stacked on top of eachother.
+This was required on the capabilities page as I felt that a change was required but it was still too wide for the different capabilities to be stacked on top of each other.
 The same breakpoint was required on the opportunities as i could not seem to get the Javascript to work on small devices, to counter this, the feature is hidden on devices less than 1200px and the other image test takes up the entire page.

-I also added a breakpoint at 1078px for the iframes on the 'About us' page, this was to correct an issue whereby the iframes were overflowing the container that they were contained within, to correct this i use the repsonisve tool within google chrome dev tools to work out at which point i would need to add a break point.
+I also added a breakpoint at 1078px for the iframes on the 'About us' page, this was to correct an issue whereby the iframes were overflowing the container that they were contained within, to correct this i use the responsive tool within google chrome dev tools to work out at which point i would need to add a break point.

 I added another breakpoint at 320px as the bootstrap was adding default padding and margins that i could not remove completely as the design would not work as intended as screen size increases.